kswelsh/ghostKey/README.md

 in our key logger, however, these issues are not large enough to enable us to create a solution.
 This project could be imporved upon by threading our kernel module, as well as printing output to a seperate server.
-If one would actually want to get a users passcode, they must add functionality to this module, as it does not yet print output to a seprate server, rather, it prints to the same device in which the module is located on. <br />
+If one would actually want to get a users passcode, they must add functionality to this module, as it does not yet print output to a seperate server, rather, it prints to the same device in which the module is located on. <br />

 ## Understanding the Code
   - 28/29: Needed for module and kernel functionality.<br />